 Most clinics in Alberta charge $250-300 for the portion of the vasectomy that is not covered by Alberta Health.
-Vasectomy Central charges $150 for what is not covered by Alberta Health.
-Effective April 1 2023, our fee will increase to $200.
-If you've had a reversal and this is your second vasectomy, it is not covered by Alberta Health and we charge $550.
+Vasectomy Central charges $200 for what is not covered by Alberta Health.
+If you've had a reversal and this is your second vasectomy, it is not covered by Alberta Health and the fee is $550.

 WILL IT NEGATIVELY AFFECT MY SEX LIFE?

 The vast majority of patients see no change in their sex drive, desire, erections or semen volume (sperm makes up only 5% of the total semen volume).
 Many even describe improvements in their overall sex life due to the piece of mind it provides.

 Most men say they feel minimal pain.
 You can expect to feel some pressure and a pulling sensation during the procedure, but it is typically very well tolerated.
 If you are very anxious about the procedure, be sure to discuss this with your family doctor or Dr. Filion ahead of time as they can prescribe you medication to help put you at ease.
 We don't recommend self-medicating with alcohol on the day of the procedure as it can increase the risk of complications and bleeding.